Installation#

 Quick install on Windows

-Direct download links for the latest version of DataLab:
+Direct download link for the latest version of DataLab:

 This section provides information on how to install DataLab on your system.
 Once installed, you can start DataLab by running the cdl command in a terminal, or by clicking on the DataLab shortcut in the Start menu (on Windows).